nabilhassein/xor-game/README.md

 in the specified interval receive their responses simultaneously, instead of on a rolling bases.
 This is my top priority.
 2. Make the browser client pretty.
 3. Optional matchmaking w/ win-loss records.
-This requires a notion of identity.
+This requires a notion of identity;
+currently there is no option except to be anonymous.
+If this feature is implemented, the choice to be anonymous must remain.
-4. Introduce anonymous chat so that players can strategize and help or harm each other.
-This is ambitious.
+4. Chat so that players can strategize and try to help or harm each other.

-I am a Ruby newbie.
 Come and commit!